Everything you could possibly need to know to write the CV that will help you land the job.

 The very best way to elevate your CV above every other applicant's is to emphasise your achievements, successes and contributions to each business you've worked for.
 By showing the value you can add, you're immediately positioning yourself as an attractive proposition.
 To do this, you need to position yourself as an achiever, rather than a 'doer'.

-To show off your achievements without sounding like you're bragging, try to quantify them.
+To show off your achievements and sell yourself without sounding arrogant in your CV, try to quantify them.
 For example, instead of saying you 'increase beverage sales', say you 'increased beverage sales by 20%'.
 Explaining how you did it will help the recruiter to understand how you approach tasks, so you could expand this to 'increased beverage sales by 20% through online marketing and development of a new cocktail menu'.
 By adding these objective details, you are showcasing your accomplishments without sounding boastful.

 Admittedly, not every job lends itself to quantifiable achievements, but that doesn't mean you haven't added value.
 Consider the impact you've had on the business, positive feedback you've received, awards you've won, processes you've improved and so on.
 If you're able to, have a discussion with past and current colleagues, as they'll often be able to contribute ideas you hadn't considered.
 Past performance appraisals are also helpful reminders of your successes.